Toi Ohomai Institute of Technology: Merger into Toi Ohomai, 2016–2019

-Joining Te Pūkenga, 2019–present
+Te Pūkenga, 2019–2025

 On 1 August 2019, then–Minister of Education Chris Hipkins announced a proposal to reform vocational education in New Zealand.
 Which aimed to create a unified vocational education system that responded to the needs of employees and students.
 This led to the creation of Te Pūkenga (New Zealand Institute of Skills and Technology) on 1 April 2020 which joined all 16 of the ITPs into a single, national, unified network of regionally accessible vocational education and training.
 This included Toi Ohomai, which became a subsidiary of Te Pūkenga on 1 April 2020.

 On 31 May 2022, Toi Ohomai, along with Waikato Institute of Technology, announced they would directly become a part of the national vocational education provider in Te Pūkenga, instead of simply being a subsidiary institute.

 On 7 December 2023, the newly-elected Sixth National Government, as a part of their 100-day plan, announced the disestablishment of Te Pukenga effective on 31 December 2026, moving away from a centralised model to establish a system of stand-alone polytechnics.
 The disestablishment of Te Pukenga has direct implications to Toi Ohomai, with the institute already facing a reduction of 21 full-time equivalent roles and 16 programmes ranging from youth work, health, forestry and hairdressing being discontinued as of 2025.

 In mid-July 2025, the Vocational Education Minister Penny Simmonds announced that the Government would return Toi Ohomai and nine other polytechnics to regional governance by 1 January 2026.

+Independence, 2026-present

+On 1 January 2026, Toi Ohomai formally left Te Pukenga to become an independent entity again.

+In mid-February 2026, the Government allocated NZ$20 million to Toi Ohomai to support its transition.